 Instead of keeping you clean, many front-loading washing machines can make you green with toxic mold and harmful bacteria’s.
 Water accumulates behind the seals.
 You may not notice visual signs of mold but every time you open and close the washer door you could be releasing tens of thousands of toxic mold spores, usually of the Cladosporium type.

 The application of spray foam is easy, but the removal is nearly impossible.
 The volatile organic compounds (VOCs) and mal-odors resulting from spray foam can absorb into nearby building materials and furnishings, allowing odors to permeate for years.
-Residual foam will remain embedded within the wood structures.
+Residual toxic spray foam will remain embedded within the wood structures.

-Toxic spray foam off-gasses or releases harmful chemicals in the air, some of which you can smell and some of which you cannot.
-Many of these chemicals cause immediate or acute reactions and can cause long-lasting and permanent damage to your body.
+Toxic spray foam consequently off-gasses or releases harmful chemicals in the air, some of which you can smell and some of which you cannot.
+Many of these chemicals therefore cause immediate or acute reactions and can cause long-lasting and permanent damage to your body.

 Often overlooked by our clients is their sensitivity to dust mites.
 Typically people sensitive to other indoor pollutants and allergens like molds are very susceptible to the allergic affects of dust mites.
 Generally people assume that “dust mites are everywhere” and “there’s not much you can do about them.